JimmyWoah/MicrosoftIntune/scripts/00-Devices/Remediations/SecureBoot_UpdateCerts/README.md

 ### “Get-SecureBootUEFI failed”
 Possible causes:
-- Device not in UEFI / Secure Boot not available
+- Device not in UEFI/Secure Boot not available
 - Cmdlet not accessible in the current context (verify SYSTEM + 64-bit execution)

 ### `UEFICA2023Error` is non-zero